datacamp/courses-introduction-to-python/chapter4.md

 The MLB also offers to let you analyze their weight data.
 Again, both are available as regular Python lists: `height_in` and `weight`. `height_in` is in inches and `weight_lb` is in pounds.

 It's now possible to calculate the BMI of each baseball player.
-Python code to convert `height` to a `numpy` array with the correct units is already available in the workspace.
+Python code to convert `height_in` to a `numpy` array with the correct units is already available in the workspace.
 Follow the instructions step by step and finish the game!

 `@instructions`
 - Create a `numpy` array from the `weight_lb` list with the correct units.
 Multiply by `0.453592` to go from pounds to kilograms.
 Store the resulting `numpy` array as `np_weight_kg`.